janoschpreuss/wave-uc-stability-landscape-repro/README.md

 * L2-err-omega: L2-error in the data set
 * Qall: L2-error in the entire space time cylinder Q

-!!!!
-NEED TO GENERATE V_M = empty data as well !!!!!
+To generate Figure 2, switch to the folder `plots` and run

+    latexmk -pdf Cylinder-Hoelder-conv.tex

+To generate Figure 3, switch to the folder `plots` and run

+    latexmk -pdf Cylinder-Hoelder-conv-log-nop3.tex

+To generate Figure 4, switch to the folder `plots` and run

+    latexmk -pdf Cylinder-Hoelder-stretch.tex

+## Figure 5

+    python3

+## Figure 6
+Change to directory `scripts`.
+Run

+    python3 Solve-cylinder-finite-trace.py

+Data files of the form "Cylinder--q2-qstar0-k2-kstar1msol2-Mmodes__M__.dat.dat".
+Here __M__ in [1,2,3] describes the dimension of the space V_M as in the paper.
+Note that the data for the case where V_M is L^2(\Sigma) is produced during the creation of the data for Figures 2, 3 & 4.

-To generate Fig 6, switch to the folder `plots` and run
+To generate Figure 6, switch to the folder `plots` and run

     latexmk -pdf Cylinder-Trace-msol2-q2k2.tex

-## Fig. 7
+## Figure 7

 Change to directory `scripts`.
 Run